 Sharp, whose TVs top Sust-it’s efficiency charts, commented on the research saying “Sharp have made increasing energy efficiency a key part of its wider commitment to minimising the environmental impact of product lifecycles.
 Technological advances are made not only to improve picture quality, but also to reduce energy needed to power the screen.
 For example, the added yellow sub-pixel in Sharp’s proprietary four colour Quattron LCD panels allows more light through, using less energy to produce a brighter, sharper picture.
 Where ten years ago, a 32-inch TV would have consumed nearly 300 kWh (kilowatt-hours) per year, the same size Sharp TV now requires 80% less energy when On, and an amazing 98% less in stand-by mode.
 This is why so many of our TVs have already received the A or A+ energy efficiency rating.”

-Most energy efficient TVs
+See the most energy efficient TVs on Sust-it.

 Like all mains-powered electrical devices, TVs emit electro-magnetic fields (EMFs).
 These EMFs have been linked to health problems – see Powerwatch for more information.
 The advice is to turn off the TV at the mains (TVs continue to emit EMFs even when they’re off) and to sit at least six feet from the screen when it’s on, but the best option remains to relegate TV use to a minimum and live life in the real world instead.